-This page lays out the key guiding principles behind SLSA.
+This page is an introduction to the guiding principles behind SLSA’s design decisions.

-For example, a security engineer may analyze the architecture and implementation of a build system to ensure that it meets the SLSA build requirements.
-Once the analysis is complete, the public keys used by the build system to sign provenance can then be “trusted” up to a given SLSA level.
-Downstream systems can then automatically determine that an artifact meets a given level by verifying that it has provenance signed by that public key.
+A security engineer analyzes the architecture and implementation of a build platform to ensure that it meets the SLSA Build Track requirements.
+Following the analysis, the public keys used by the build platform to sign provenance are “trusted” up to the given SLSA level.
+Downstream platforms verify the provenance signed by the public key to automatically determine that an artifact meets the SLSA level.

-A corollary to the previous principle is to minimize the size of the trusted computing base.
-Every system we trust adds attack surface and increases the need for manual security analysis.
+A corollary to this principle is to minimize the size of the trusted computing base.
+Every platform we trust adds attack surface and increases the need for manual security analysis.
 Where possible:

 - Concentrate trust in shared infrastructure.
-For example, instead of each team maintaining their own build system, use a shared build system.
-This way hardening work can be shared across all teams.
+For example, instead of each team within an organization maintaining their own build platform, use a shared build platform.
+Hardening work can be shared across all teams.

-- Remove the need to trust components whenever possible.
-For example, use end-to-end signing to avoid the need to trust intermediate distribution systems.
+- Remove the need to trust components.
+For example, use end-to-end signing to avoid the need to trust intermediate distribution platforms.

 Prefer attestations over inferences

-Theoretically one could configure access control such that the only path from source to release is through the official channels: the CI/CD system only pulls from the proper source, package registry only allows access to the CI/CD system, and so on.
-In practice, that is almost impossible to get right and keep right.
+In practice, though, these configurations are almost impossible to get right and keep right.
 There are often over-provisioning, confused deputy problems, or mistakes.
-Even if it is configured properly at one moment, there is no guarantee that it will continue to stay so.
-And humans almost always end up getting in the access control lists.
+Even if a platform is configured properly at one moment, it might not stay that way, and humans almost always end up getting in the access control lists.

 Access control is still important, but SLSA goes further to provide defense in depth: it requires proof in the form of attestations that the package was built correctly.